Shiva: Iconographic forms

-The depiction of Shiva as Nataraja (Sanskrit नटराज; Naṭarāja) is a form (mūrti) of Shiva (literally, "Lord of Dance").
+The depiction of Shiva as Nataraja (Sanskrit नटराज; Naṭarāja) is a form (mūrti) of Shiva as "Lord of Dance".
 The names Nartaka ("dancer") and Nityanarta ("eternal dancer") appear in the Shiva Sahasranama.
 His association with dance and also with music is prominent in the Puranic period.
 In addition to the specific iconographic form known as Nataraja, various other types of dancing forms (Sanskrit: nṛtyamūrti) are found in all parts of India, with many well-defined varieties in Tamil Nadu in particular.
 The two most common forms of the dance are the Tandava, which later came to denote the powerful and masculine dance as Kala-Mahakala associated with the destruction of the world.
 When it requires the world or universe to be destroyed, Shiva does it by the Tandava, and Lasya, which is graceful and delicate and expresses emotions on a gentle level and is considered the feminine dance attributed to the goddess Parvati.
 Lasya is regarded as the female counterpart of Tandava.
 The Tandava-Lasya dances are associated with the destruction-creation of the world.